AOSC-Archive/aosc.sh/README.md

 # of the library, but you are not obligated to do so.
 If you do not wish to
 # do so, delete this exception statement from your version.
 ```

+If you want to include parts of the script, or 'statically-link' the library,
+please add markers like `##BEGIN GPL2+/LE SOURCE github.com/AOSC-Dev/aosc.sh`
+and `##END aosc.sh` to your sourced areas.
+If you are only including a few
+functions, add markers like `##GPL2+/LE SOURCE github.com/AOSC-Dev/aosc.sh`
+above the `func() {` line.